 - Bad breath

 - Receding gums

-Injuries are another potential cause of loose adult teeth, as Stanford Children's Health explains.
+Injuries are another potential cause of loose adult teeth.
 Children may damage their teeth in falls or other accidents.
 They could also hurt their teeth during play or sporting activities.
 In these cases, it's important to see a dentist as soon as possible for proper treatment.

 Baby teeth will loosen and fall out on their own, but for children who are eager for a visit from the tooth fairy, pulling a tooth at home may be appropriate in certain circumstances.
 As for adult teeth, it's never a good idea to pull these at home, and you should see your dentist immediately if you do experience a loose tooth.
 To learn more about pulling baby teeth, talk to your paediatric dentist.